-Medical professionals have called for further work to look at the feasibility of a stand-alone, midwife-led maternity unit, and a separate inpatient surgery centre, so planned operations are not disrupted or delayed by emergencies.'Only recommendations'
+Medical professionals have called for further work to look at the feasibility of a stand-alone, midwife-led maternity unit, and a separate inpatient surgery centre, so planned operations are not disrupted or delayed by emergencies.

 BSBV medical director Michael Bailey said: "These are clinical recommendations from local doctors and nurses only.
 Further work needs to be done to determine whether they would work in practice."